dk307/HSPI_UbiquitiMPower/README.md

 This plugin displays integrates Ubiquiti mPower Devices with Homeseer.
 It can display device values and can control indiviaul power states.
 The plugin in written in C# and is based on a sample from http://board.homeseer.com/showthread.php?t=178122.

 It uses undocumented websockets interface to connect with device directly and get updates from it.
 Same websocket is used to control it.
-This is unlikely to change in future as mPower device development has been abondened by parent company.
-But you can still buy devices.
+This is unlikely to change in future as mPower device development has been abandoned by parent company.
+But you can still buy these devices.

 Compatibility
 ------------